Dealing with Disaster in Japan: Reception

 Jeff Kingston, Director of Asian Studies, Temple University Japan, wrote in The Japan Times that Dealing with Disaster in Japan was an "excellent book" that "brilliantly" describes the "haunting saga".

 Otani concluded that "I believe this book will become one of the classics among disaster studies in Japan, as well as works of Japanese history and other works related to issues of social and collective memory".

 Osutaka

 In 2014, Osutaka: A Chronicle of Loss In the World's Largest Single Plane Crash was published by Christopher Hood.
-Osutaka is a collection of writings and interviews with Peter Mathews, father of Flight 123 victim Kimble Mathews and JAL employee Keith Haines, who was the company's liaison for the family during their trip to Japan in the aftermath of the crash in August of 1985.
-Peter kept a diary documenting the trip from 12-28 August 1985.
+Osutaka is a collection of writings and interviews with Peter Mathews, father of Flight 123 victim Kimble Mathews and JAL employee Keith Haines, who was the company's liaison for the family during their trip to Japan in the aftermath of the crash in August 1985.
+Peter kept a diary documenting the trip from 12–28 August 1985.
 The daily diary entries are interspersed with interviews between Christopher Hood, Peter Mathews and Keith Haines and photographs taken by Peter.

-A second edition was released in 2018, containing a new epilogue by Christopher Hood, following the passing of Peter Mathews in January 2018.
+A second edition was released in 2018, containing a new epilogue by Christopher Hood, following the death of Peter Mathews in January 2018.